mrlokeshpatidar/nest-assessment/README.md

   ```

 ### Configuration
-Before running the application, make sure to configure the database connection settings in `ormconfig.json` file.
+Before running the application, make sure to configure the database connection settings in `app.module.ts` file.

 ### Running the Application
 To run the application in development mode, use the following command: